maliMirkec/personal-website/source/_posts/perfect-local-server-with-atom.md

 ## Bitnami WAMP Stack

-First things first - you'll need an actual local server.
+First things first—you'll need an actual local server.
 I've tried more than few solutions and finally decided to go with **Bitnami WAMP Stack** for Windows.
 Installation is pretty straightforward, but let's go through step by step.

 First go to [**Bitnami WAMP Stack** page](https://bitnami.com/stack/wamp) and download installer and start the installation process.